 Who is Eligible for the F4 Visa?

-While all these categories can receive a sibling green card, there are different types of required documentation for each type of sibling.
+There are different types of required documentation for each type of sibling.
 We’ll go over more of the details for each type of category later.

-The detailed sponsor requirements vary on the type of sibling you are sponsoring.
+The detailed sponsor requirements vary depending on the type of sibling you are sponsoring.
 To sponsor a full-blooded sibling, you must:

 • Be a U.S. citizen;